Porgramming-Hero-web-course/batch-4-assignment-1-rion247/blog-1.md

 **Basic Syntax:**
 type TypeName = Type1 | Type2 | Type3;
 where, Type1, Type2, Type3 etc. are the types that the variable or value can be.
-The value can be on of the types, not necessarily all of them at the same time.
+The value can be one of the types, not necessarily all of them at the same time.

 **Example:**
 type Shape = “circle” | “square” | “triangle”;